markuswntr/swift-simdx/README.md

 - [ ] 512-bit storage
 - [ ] Remove the ARM 64 requirement and any other platform restriction in Package.swift
 - [ ] Re-evaluate the necessity of SIMDX being ExpressibleByArrayLiteral
+- [ ] The generic implementation is not the fastest it could be.
+Do some more magic.

 ## Coding example